 Appalachian Studies faculty recommended by the Center Director and the College of Arts and Sciences for appointment by the Provost, are drawn from fourteen academic departments across campus and embrace a variety of interests, methods, and theoretical approaches.
 They provide instruction in the program, advise students, and serve on graduate committees, the Appalachian Studies Advisory Committee, and other committees including those dealing with scholarships, curriculum review, and personnel evaluation.

-The Center for Appalachian Studies and the Appalachian Studies is a unit within Appalachian's College of Arts and Sciences.
-The College of Arts & Sciences at Appalachian State University is home to sixteen academic departments spanning the humanities, social sciences, and the mathematical and natural sciences.
-The college is dedicated to providing instruction and research essential to the University's mission and seeks to cultivate the habits of inquiry, learning, and service among all its constituents.
+The Center for Appalachian Studies and the Appalachian studies program are within Appalachian's College of Arts and Sciences.
+The College of Arts and Sciences at Appalachian State University is home to seventeen academic departments spanning the humanities, social sciences and the mathematical and natural sciences.
+The college is dedicated to providing instruction and research essential to the University's mission and seeks to cultivate the habits of inquiry, learning and service among all its constituents.